xpack-dev-tools/clang-xpack/README.md

 ### Easy install

-The easiest way to install GCC is using the **binary xPack**, available as [`@xpack-dev-tools/clang`](https://www.npmjs.com/package/@xpack-dev-tools/clang) from the [`npmjs.com`](https://www.npmjs.com) registry.
+The easiest way to install LLVM clang is using the **binary xPack**, available as [`@xpack-dev-tools/clang`](https://www.npmjs.com/package/@xpack-dev-tools/clang) from the [`npmjs.com`](https://www.npmjs.com) registry.